 1. Know Your Costs and Where You Stand in the Market

-Before setting a price, please ensure you have a clear understanding of your numbers.
+Before setting a price, please ensure you clearly understand your numbers.
 Consider everything—materials, packaging, labor, shipping, and marketing.
-The Small Business Administration advises ensuring you cover all costs and maintain a profit margin.
+The Small Business Administration advises ensuring you cover all costs and maintain a profit margin, which is foundational to a sound product pricing strategy.

 Then see what others in your space are doing.
 The Harvard Business Review suggests that you compare your product to the market to see where it fits—top of the line, mid-range, or low cost.
-Knowing your brand’s position helps you price and attract customers.
+Knowing your brand’s position helps you price confidently.

 2. Understand What Your Customers Value